 - Have an open-door policy and accept constructive criticism

 You’ll also want to match your staff experts to member needs.
 A teller isn’t always the best staff member to handle an inquiry.
 So, for example, if members have questions about buying a home, you’ll want to pair them with a mortgage expert.
-Once you’ve done that, you can take advantage of scheduling software to manage appointments between members and staff.
+Once you’ve done that, you can take advantage of scheduling software to manage booking appointments between members and staff.

 Targeted communication, especially during the coronavirus pandemic, is also a key to building loyalty.
 Regular email newsletters from experts on your staff can help guide your members through uncertain times.
 Whether from the CEO or a small business loan specialist, such newsletters can help inspire confidence in your services and expertise.

 Across a wide variety of consumer types, banking customers and credit union members have a core set of interests.
 A 2019 global financial services consumer study from Accenture found that most consumers wanted the following: